-Wyndham City currently delivers a range of services to its community and as a growth Council, the diversity and demographic mix of our municipality has driven strong demand for community services.
+Wyndham City delivers a breadth of services to its community, from waste collection to libraries to planning.
+As a growth Council, the diversity and demographic mix of our unique municipality has driven strong demand for community services.

 The nature and speed of Wyndham's urban development has also resulted in significant growth in our assets and the need to ensure they are built, maintained and renewed to the levels required for the community.